'Unfounded' Bullying Accusations Sidelined Head Of Grand Canyon For 5 Months

 "I know Chris very well," he said.
 "She volunteered to go to Grand Canyon to take on the issues there with sexual harassment.
 So I would've thought this seemed a little odd to me that a subordinate was claiming harassment by Chris Lehnertz.
 I would've wanted to better understand the situation before I tried to move her out of her job."

 The National Park Service did not make Chris Lehnertz available for an interview.
-But in an emailed statement an agency spokesperson said she's "a talented and dedicated executive of the National Park Service and her commitment to building a respectful and inclusive workplace is sincere, broadly demonstrated and widely respected."
+But in an emailed statement, an agency spokesperson said she's "a talented and dedicated executive of the National Park Service and her commitment to building a respectful and inclusive workplace is sincere, broadly demonstrated and widely respected."

-The agency also said it wouldn't comment on personnel actions, the investigation, or when Lehnertz would return to Grand Canyon.
-The park turned 100 years old last week and Lehnertz wasn't there to celebrate.
+The agency also said it wouldn't comment on personnel actions, the investigation or when Lehnertz would return to Grand Canyon.

+The park turned 100 years old last week, and Lehnertz wasn't there to celebrate.

-This story was produced by the Mountain West News Bureau, a collaboration between Wyoming Public Media, Boise State Public Radio in Idaho, KUER in Salt Lake City and KRCC and KUNC in Colorado.
+This story was produced by the Mountain West News Bureau, a collaboration among Wyoming Public Media, Boise State Public Radio in Idaho, KUER in Salt Lake City, and KRCC and KUNC in Colorado.